Patterson-Sullivan measures and growth of relatively hyperbolic groups: Visual and quasi-conformal densities

-The group $G$ is called \textit{divergent} (resp. \textit{convergent}) with respect to $d$ if $\PS{G}$ is divergent (resp. convergent) at $s=\g G$.
-Note that whether or not $\PS{G}$ is divergent does not depend on the choice of $o$.
+The group $G$ is of \textit{divergent} (resp. \textit{convergent}) type with respect to $d$ if $\PS{G}$ is divergent (resp. convergent) at $s=\g G$.
+It is clear that the definition does not depend on the choice of $o$.